31 Jan 2018

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to Poland grew by 10% to US$1.3 billion in 2016, while its imports from Poland increased by 9% to US$345 million.
+- Hong Kong’s total exports to Poland decreased by 2% to US$1.2 billion in the first eleven months of 2017, while its imports from Poland increased by 9% to US$339 million.

-- In order to attract foreign investment, the Polish government has put in place a range of incentives including employment grants and real estate tax exemption for projects related to automotive, electronics and household appliances, aviation, biotechnology, food processing, modern services and R&D. More information on the investment environment and the relevant regulations can be found at the Polish Information and Foreign Investment Agency (PAIiIZ) and HKTDC Research.
+- In order to attract foreign investment, the Polish government has put in place a range of incentives including employment grants and real estate tax exemption for projects related to automotive, electronics and household appliances, aviation, biotechnology, food processing, modern services and R&D. More information on the investment environment and the relevant regulations can be found at the Polish Information and Foreign Investment Agency (PAIiIZ).

-- The inflows of foreign direct investment (FDI) to Poland amounted to US$7.5 billion in 2015, with China’s contributing US$25.1 million.
-As of the end of 2015, China’s total stock of FDI in Poland exceeded US$352 million, up from US$87 million in 2006.
-Hong Kong, holding an FDI position of US$418.7 million as of end-2015, ranked 24th in the list of Poland’s inbound foreign investors.
-Among Asian investors, Hong Kong, however, trailed only South Korea and Japan.
+- The inflows of foreign direct investment (FDI) to Poland amounted to US$11.4 billion in 2016.
+As of the end of 2016, China’s total stock of FDI in Poland exceeded US$321 million, up from US$99 million in 2007.
+Hong Kong, holding an FDI position of US$368 million as of end-2016, came third (after Japan and South Korea) in the list of Poland’s inbound Asian investors.

 Current Economic Situation

-Poland was the only European country to have achieved uninterrupted GDP growth from 2009 through 2016.
-Aside from solid domestic demand amid improving labour market conditions and strong investment activities, subdued inflation following an exceptionally good harvest and low energy prices, plus lower funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth since 2015.
+Poland was the only European country to have achieved uninterrupted GDP growth from 2009 through 2017.
+Aside from solid domestic demand amid improving labour market conditions and strong investment activities, plus favourable funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth.

-Looking ahead, improving consumer and business confidence, coupled with falling joblessness, will continue to underpin private consumption and investment, while investment will pick up as the utilisation of EU funds increases.
-Along with the mixed impact of the continued Russian embargo on various agricultural products and a modest rebound in export demand from its European neighbours in light of the gradual EU recovery, the Polish economy is forecast to see higher-than-EU-average growth of 3.4% in 2017.
+On the other hand, improving consumer and business confidence will continue to underpin private consumption and investment, while investment will pick up as the utilisation of EU funds increases.
+Along with the mixed impact of the continued Russian embargo on various agricultural products and a modest rebound in export demand from its European neighbours in light of a gradual EU recovery, the Polish economy is forecast to see higher-than-EU-average growth of 3.8% in 2018.